-- Do not twist the throttle grip abruptly and completely when the engine is working at a low revs, either during or after run-in. - During the first 100 km (62 miles) operate the brakes with caution, avoid rough and long braking.
+- Do not fully open the throttle grip abruptly at low engine speeds, either during or after the running in period. - During the first 100 Km (62 miles) use the brakes gently, avoiding sudden or prolonged braking.
 That is to permit the adequate adjustment of the pad friction material to the brake discs.

-AFTER THE SPECIFIED MILEAGE, TAKE THE VEHICLE TO AN OFFICIAL Moto Guzzi DEALER FOR THE CHECKS INDICATED IN THE "AFTER-RUN" TABLE IN THE SCHEDULED MAINTENANCE SECTION TO AVOID INJURING YOURSELF, OTHERS AND /OR DAMAGING THE VEHICLE.
+AFTER THE SPECIFIED MILEAGE, TAKE THE VEHICLE TO AN OFFICIAL Moto Guzzi DEALER FOR THE CHECKS INDICATED IN THE "AFTER RUN-IN" TABLE IN THE SCHEDULED MAINTENANCE SECTION TO AVOID INJURING YOURSELF, OTHERS AND /OR DAMAGING THE VEHICLE.